telefonicaid/fiware-glancesync/README.rst

 Image names with duplicated names are easy to avoid, with one serious
 exception: when ordinary users can publish their images as public (shared), the risk of collision increases and escapes of the control of the user.
-To avoid this, GlanceSync allows setting a parameter to ignore images of other tenants.
+To avoid this, GlanceSync ignore the images of other tenants by default.
 Anyway, this is a general problem, not only a synchronisation problem, due to more that one image with the same name is very confusing to users that want to use them.
 Therefore it is better to restrict the publication of